shapeshed/shapeshed.com/content/posts/unix-fmt.md

-{
-  "slug": "unix-fmt",
-  "title": "Linux and Unix fmt command tutorial with examples", "date": "2016-08-15T00:00:00+00:00",
-  "image": "images/articles/fmt.png",
++++
+date = "2016-08-15T00:00:00+00:00"
-  "description": "Tutorial on using fmt, a UNIX and Linux command for formatting text.
-Examples of formatting a file, setting the column with and formatting uniform spaces.", "tags": [
+description = "Tutorial on using fmt, a UNIX and Linux command for formatting text.
+Examples of formatting a file, setting the column with and formatting uniform spaces." image = "images/articles/fmt.png" slug = "unix-fmt" tags = ["UNIX", "Linux"] title = "Linux and Unix fmt command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing fmt man page][3]